Agora-Lab-AI/Growth/README.md

 -   Partner with other AI organizations, research labs, and educational institutions.
 -   Cross-promote with partner communities to reach a wider audience.
+-   Partner with LAION and Carper should they want to partner and Yannic's group

 III.
 Retaining Members
 ----------------------